FreHu/abaplint-clean-code/rules.md

 WRITE: `abc`.
 ```

-This is correct indentation and is part of the clean variant.

 ### contains_tab

 Checks for tabs in your code.
-Enable it yourself if you want to enforce usage of spaces.
+Enable if you want to enforce usage of spaces.

 ### double_space

 I think this ensures that there is a `single` space after certain keywords and parentheses.
-Good indentation practice, enabled.
+This is good indentation practice.

 List of keywords can be extended, see
 https://github.com/abaplint/abaplint//blob/ba4c6f8d03eb8d1a31c277d06c9d9cb9e7ad86b8/src/rules/whitespace/double_space.ts#L42